 Print Friendly, PDF & Email

 This topic will cover setting up, editing, deleting, and inactivating divisions and departments.
-This topic also covers the use of the department list.
+This topic also covers the use of the department list form and how to select departments on various forms.
+The Merge Departments Utility is also covered.
+Please be sure to read the Tips sections for helpful information.

 Terminology Used

 Department: Used to describe the service offered within that Trade.
-Profit Center is another terms often used to describe a Department.
+Profit Center is another term often used to describe a department.

 Use this form to create a department (AKA: Profit Centers) for your business.
 Examples may include Service, Installation, and Maintenance.
 You will find department selection lists throughout the software.
-It is very important that users setup default departments and select departments whenever possible.
+Invoices, Estimates, Credit Card Charges, Bills, Item Receipts and other forms allow you to select a “main” department and additional departments on each row.
+The main department selection is usually found near the top of the form.
+For the main department, select the department that the transaction most applies to.
+If needed, select a department for each row on that form.
+It is very important that users select departments whenever possible.

 Departments can be displayed on your income statement, transaction detail by account, and certain other reports.
 This allows you to better understand how your particular departments contribute to your company’s overall profit or loss.
 Departments are an essential part of our Contractor Compass™ dashboard system.